ki11e6/workhub/README.md

 ## Project Overview

-This project allows:
+- **Sellers** can create and manage gigs.
-- **Sellers** to create and manage gigs.
+- **Buyers** can search for gigs, filter them, and purchase gigs or request custom gigs.
-- **Buyers** to search, filter, and purchase gigs or request custom gigs.
+- **Users** start as buyers but can also become sellers by creating a seller profile.
-- **Admin** users to monitor and manage users, gigs, and transactions.
+- **Admin** users manage users, gigs, and transactions.

 The platform is designed for high scalability and performance using AWS infrastructure and modern tools like Kubernetes, Elasticsearch, Prometheus, and Grafana.